• Skip to primary navigation

 To reheat: An air fryer does a fantastic job of crisping up.
 Preheat your air fryer to 370 degrees.
 When hot, place frozen zucchini fritters in the basket and cook for 3 to 5 minutes, until hot and crisp.

-• Do not skip draining excess water from the shredded zucchini and onion, or your fritters will get soggy and watery during cooking.
+• Do not skip draining excess water from the shredded zucchini and onion, or your zucchini fritters will get soggy and watery during cooking.

 • Be gentle when cooking.
 This zucchini fritters recipe needs to be handled gently because there is no flour to bind the batter, making them more prone to breaking.